Two Thousand Miles I Roamed: Otis Redding's 'Dock of the Bay Sessions'

 Equally adept at both energetic funk and heart-on-sleeve slow jams, Redding finds a happy medium somewhere between the two on songs like "Direct Me", a gritty mid-tempo track featuring some of Cropper's best guitar work and an overall atmosphere that seems to predict mid-'70s era Stevie Wonder.
 The sunny shuffle "I'm a Changed Man" shows Redding basking in the glow of love with plenty of trademark Otis riffing and even some good-natured scatting.

 Redding gets back to his gospel roots in the closing number, a priceless take on the classic "Amen," as if to remind the world that he can tackle any style with effortless grace.
 These sessions can sometimes be a difficult listen when you realize that Redding was less than a month away from his untimely passing when the songs were recorded.
 Like Sam Cooke – an artist to whom he was often compared – Otis Redding died way too soon with a seemingly unlimited reservoir of talent and skill.
 Dock of the Bay Sessions may not reveal anything new in the Redding catalog, and it's hardly a comprehensive career overview, but it's a warm reminder of his ample talents and a collection of songs that deserves to be in everyone's collection.

-- The Official Homepage of Otis Redding, The King of Soul ›
+- Otis Redding, Stax Records, and the Transformation of Southern Soul ›